 Go

-Gobrake is the official notifier library for Airbrake for the Go programming language.
+Gobrake is the official notifier module for Airbrake for the Go programming language.
 Gobrake provides a minimalist API that enables the ability to send any Go error or panic to the Airbrake dashboard.
-The library is extremely lightweight, with minimal overhead.
+The module is extremely lightweight, with minimal overhead.

 Key features